Axonn/Atlantis.js/README.md

 ## Going Further

 We are currently working on writing more documentation for AtlantisJS.
-If you wish to see how to use any of the myriad features Atlantis provides, the best thing to do would be to check out the example in examples/example.htm.
+If you wish to see how to use the myriad of features Atlantis provides, the best thing would be to check out the example in examples/example.htm.